 Queen scallop – ‘a la mama’ £6.30.
 The sweet scallop is diced and cooked in a rue with deep seafood qualities, then it’s fried with bread crumbs.
 It was wonderful, but my only complaint was that it was cold in the centre.
 What a shame.

 Deep water mussels £7.80.
 Briny and plump like how they should be and cooked from what tastes like sherry and seasoned with chives.
-The umami is prevalent and so was our appetite to make them disappear as quickly as possible!
+The umami slaps you around the chops which forced us to hunker down and inhale.
+They were gone in 60 seconds.

 Our carabinero’s at £16.80 a pop were not cheap, but they are a grown-up prawn which commands so much more respect.
 They’re left to loiter on the plancha until their singed on the outside and cooked in the middle.
 Then they’re dressed simply with lemon and salt to bring our their inherent sweetness.
 I have them every time they’re available.
 My only gripe is that they were a tad under-cooked this time, 30 seconds more on each side was all they needed.